Revisiting the Canonicalization for Fast and Accurate Crystal Tensor Property Prediction: Experiments

+Table \ref{tab:efficiency} summarizes the training efficiency of {\em GoeCTP} and baseline methods.
+On the dielectric, piezoelectric, and elastic datasets, {\em GoeCTP (eCom.)} required only 38.2\%, 5\%, and 7\% of GMTNet’s training time, respectively.
+Although {\em GoeCTP (C. Fra.)} achieved higher accuracy at the cost of longer training, it still maintained a efficiency advantage over GMTNet, particularly on high-order tensor datasets such as the elastic dataset.

-To achieve $O(3)$ equivariance for tensor properties, GMTNet's network architecture relies on irreducible representations and tensor operations, which considerably reduce computational efficiency, especially for higher-order tensor property (elastic tensor) prediction tasks where the time cost of GMTNet increases sharply.
-In contrast, {\em GoeCTP} requires no special architectural design for tensor property prediction tasks; it predicts tensor properties of varying orders using only a MLP at the network's output, ensuring both efficiency and scalability across different tensor orders.
+To achieve $O(3)$ equivariance for tensor properties, GMTNet employs a network architecture based on irreducible representations and tensor operations.
+Moreover, its final tensor output is obtained through gradient computation, which may significantly reduce computational efficiency.
+This inefficiency becomes particularly pronounced when computing gradients for high-order tensors such as elastic tensors.
+Beyond training costs, the gradient computation also may lead to slower inference.
+For instance, in the elastic tensor task, GMTNet requires more than 0.478 seconds per material, whereas {\em GoeCTP (eCom.)} requires only 0.036 seconds per material.
+In contrast, {\em GoeCTP} achieves equivariant tensor predictions without any specialized architectural constraints.
+It utilizes a simple multilayer perceptron (MLP) at the network output to predict tensor properties of various orders, ensuring high efficiency and scalability across different tensor orders.